CARROWCULLEN the OLD IRISH FARMHOUSE Skreen County Sligo

-CARROWCULLEN THE OLD IRISH FARMHOUSE has been assessed by FAILTE IRELAND to meet its WELCOME STANDARD and has been approved by HIDDEN IRELAND to be included in its exclusive group of properties.
+CARROWCULLEN THE OLD IRISH FARMHOUSE has been assessed by FAILTE IRELAND to meet its WELCOME STANDARD https://www.discoverireland.ie/accommodation/the-old-irish-farmhouse Moreover, HIDDEN IRELAND has included in its exclusive group of classic and luxury properties https://hiddenireland.com/house-pages/old-irish-farmhouse-carrowcullen/.

-Ladies Brae and Knockachree, in the Ox Mountains, rise dramatically immediately behind CARROWCULLEN, as a backdrop with ever-changing skies.
+Ladies Brae and Knockachree part of the highest range in the Ox Mountains (Knocklungy), rise dramatically and immediately behind Carrowcullen as a backdrop with ever-changing skies.

-From stepping over the threshold into the heart of the house — the stone hearth kitchen — it offers a ‘step back in time.’
-It provides a truly unique experience as a holiday rental.
-For those with Irish roots, it offers as well a base to touch tangibly those roots and to explore their Irish ancestry and heritage in the natural setting of WILD ATLANTIC WAY.
+From stepping over the threshold into the heart of the house — the kitchen with is Liscannor fossiled stone floor, the Stanley 8 stove and the original stone flint and limestone hearth of the kitchen — it offers a ‘step back in time.’
+For those exploring their Irish roots, it offers as well a base to connect tangible with immediate heritage objects ‘at home’ and from hence to explore their own particular Irish ancestry in West Sligo and on the Wild Atlantic Way,

 CARROWCULLEN offers guests the opportunity to engage with the 19th century.
 Period features include original stonework, hearth, fireplaces, internal doors, staircase, decorative paint and furniture.